 The fact that reviews play a substantial role in getting your brand listed at the top of the search engine rankings is proof enough that you need to go for them every passing month.

-For any brand dealing with business online, SEO is the top priority; it is a potent tool which drives customers to the website in an organic fashion.
-And I’m pretty sure every professional SEO agency will agree with this.
+For any brand dealing with business online, SEO is the top priority; it is a potent tool that drives customers to the website in an organic fashion.
+And I’m pretty sure every professional Shopify SEO company will agree with this.
 Also, it puts a brand on the map as it garners visibility in abundance.

 This will not only optimize the overall productivity of the company but also ensure high standards for the internal team to follow.
 Don’t just discard negative reviews without a proper in-depth look.
 Is there a particular employee or delivery staff who is getting highlighted?
 Is there a particular range of products that have been listed as overpriced on the website?
 Is the customer getting everything he/she was promised with the deal?
 Are the deliveries happening on time?
 Such questions will help you to transform negative feedback into something constructive, for the betterment of the company as a whole.

 As per a survey conducted by BrightLocal; as much as 91% of customers actively indulge in reading online reviews.
-Now this is a staggering number which proves to be good news for businesses who’re doing well.
+Now, this is a staggering number which proves to be good news for businesses that are doing well.
 Where does this leave nascent businesses or startups?
 Agreed, the road will be much tougher; however, this is an added motivation for such small brands to follow the right practices and focus on customer satisfaction and quality.